Meat Puppets: Early career (1980–1990)

 Meat Puppets II was followed by 1985's Up on the Sun.
-The album's psychedelic sound resembled the folk-rock of The Byrds, while the songs still retained hardcore influences in the lengths of the songs and the tempos.
-Examples of this new style are the self titled track, "Enchanted Porkfist" and "Swimming Ground."
+The album's psychedelic sound resembled the folk-rock of the Grateful Dead, while the songs still retained hardcore influences in the lengths of the songs and the tempos.
+Examples of this new style are the self-titled track, "Enchanted Porkfist" and "Swimming Ground".
 Up On The Sun featured the Kirkwood brothers harmonizing their vocals for the first time.
 These two albums were mainstays of college and independent radio at that time.

 During the rest of the 1980s, Meat Puppets remained on SST and released a series of albums while touring relentlessly.
 Between tours they would regularly play small shows in bars around the Phoenix area such as The Mason Jar (now The Rebel Lounge) and The Sun Club in Tempe.
 After the release of the hard-rock styled Out My Way EP in 1986, however, the band was briefly sidelined by an accident when Curt's finger was broken after being slammed in their touring van's door.
 The accident delayed the band's next album, the even more psychedelic Mirage, until the next year.
-The final result included synthesizers and electronic drums, and as such was considered their most polished sounding album to date.
+The final result included synthesizers and electronic drums.
 The tour for Mirage lasted less than 6 months, as the band found it difficult to recreate many of this album's songs in a concert atmosphere.

 Their next album, the ZZ-Top inspired Huevos, came out less than six months afterward, in late summer of 1987.
-In stark contrast to its predecessor, Huevos was recorded in a swift, fiery fashion, with many first takes, and minimal second guessing.
 These recordings were completed in only a matter of days, and along with a few drawings and one of Curt's paintings taken from the wall to serve as cover art (a dish of three boiled eggs, a green pepper, and a bottle of Tabasco sauce), were all sent to SST shortly before the band returned to the road en route to their next gig.
-Curt revealed in an interview that one of the reasons for the album being called Huevos (meaning 'eggs' in Spanish) was because of the multitude of first-takers on the record, as similarly eggs can only be used once.
+Curt revealed in an interview that one of the reasons for the album being called Huevos (meaning 'eggs' in Spanish) was because of the predominance of first-takers on the record, as similarly eggs can only be used once.